-The Associate in Applied Science (A.A.S) degree, Health Information Technology Program at Forsyth Technical Community College is currently in candidacy status with the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The HIT Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 - The Health Information Technology (HIT) program is offered online with the exception of the General Education courses and Professional Practice Experiences (PPE).
 PPE helps to bring theory into practice and will be made available with an affiliated health-related facility/agency in the student’s specific geographic region.

 Health Information Technology graduates are employed in hospitals, rehabilitation facilities, nursing homes, health insurance organizations, outpatient clinics, physician’s offices, hospice, research organizations, educational institutions, mental health facilities, healthcare product vendors, and any organization that uses patient data or health information.

 Careers in the Health Information Technology field include: